Vegetarian's Japan Guide

 To get to various attractions in Hirosaki’s city center, take the Dotechō Junkan Bus (土手町循環バス) departs from Hirosaki Bus Terminal’s (弘前バスタミナール) bus stop no. 8 in front of JR Hirosaki Station between 10 am and 6 pm from April to November.
 The service is running at a 10-minute interval (10 am to 5 pm from December to March).

-The Hirosaki Park consists of 492,000 square meters, which includes Hirosaki Castle.
-The park features a variety of plants, from approximately 2,600 cherry blossom trees (50 different types) to ginkgo and chrysanthemum, all there to add different seasonal colors to this massive park throughout the year (*’▽’).
+Its castle park has a vast ground with a variety of plants planted.
+From approximately 2,600 cherry blossom trees (50 different types) to ginkgo and chrysanthemum, Hirosaki Park is colored with seasonal colors throughout the year (*’▽’).

-For more information, please refer to our article on Hirosaki Park!
+For more information, please refer to our article on Hirosaki Castle and Hirosaki Park!

 Click HERE to get back to a list of attractions in Hirosaki City.